-- Title, first name and last name;
+- Title, first name and last name

-- Email: (check email address, or the referee will not receive the request);
+- Email (check email address, or the referee will not receive the request)

-- Institution or organisation;
+- Institution or organisation

-- Country of residence;
+- Country of residence

 - Academy membership/s (or equivalent).

-Please contact your referee prior to entering them into the nomination system to confirm their email address, that they do not have any direct conflicts of interest with the candidate, and that they are available and willing to provide a report.
-You may copy and send the information above (on conflicts of interest, and information required) to your referee.
-We will provide your referee with the criteria for election and access to the candidate's CV, list of publications and extended citation.
+REMINDER: Proposers must contact each referee prior to entering them into the nomination system

+TIP: Copy and send the information on conflicts of interest, and 'referee |information required' to your referee, when you check they are available and willing to provide an assessment.
+We will provide your referees with the criteria for election and access to the candidate's CV, publication lists, and citation.

-CORRESPONDING MEMBERSHIP - ADDITIONAL INFORMATION
+CORRESPONDING MEMBERSHIP | ADDITIONAL INFORMATION

 Candidates for Corresponding Membership must be persons of eminence in the field/s of their endeavors.
 The primary criterion for Corresponding Membership is scientific excellence at the highest level.
 It is expected that candidates for Corresponding Membership would unquestionably be elected to the Fellowship by Ordinary Election if they were resident and active in Australia.
 It is also expected that candidates have a high international profile and are Fellows/members of Academies or bodies in their country of residence, equivalent in standing to the Academy.